 The Aftermath: Chaos, Succession, and an Uncertain Future

 This reactive violence, while dramatic, is largely consistent with historical patterns following the removal of a major cartel leader.
-It represents a display of organizational coherence — a signal that the institution remains functional and capable of retaliation — rather than a sign of undiminished strength.
-The intensity typically subsides within days to weeks as internal power dynamics reassert themselves.
+It represents a display of organizational coherence — a signal that the institution remains functional — rather than a sign of undiminished strength.

 What the Heart Breaks That Power Cannot